IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/step-The_Shell.md

-The Shell is a software that can handle multiple Unix instructions and has become highly used by the bioinformatics community.
-Indeed, the multiple steps of a bioinformatics analysis need to be stored for traceability, reproducibility or automation purposes.
-With a Shell you can perform highly complex tasks by accessing either locally or distantly shared resources (e.g. files, databases, remote computing clusters...).
-These tasks are also easy to share with collaborators.
+The Shell is a software that handles Unix instructions.
+It is now commonly used by the bioinformatics community as it allows performing highly complex tasks by accessing either locally or distantly shared resources (e.g. files, databases, remote computing clusters...).
+These tasks can be coded in such a way that the multiple steps of a bioinformatics analysis can be saved into scripts.
+Those may then be shared with collaborators, traced and automated.

-To access these powerful features, you need to learn a new way of thinking and a new language.
+To access the Shell's powerful features, you need to learn a new way of thinking and a new language.

 >>Are you ready to learn Shell? (select "Yes" to continue!) << (*) Yes